Super R.C. Pro-Am

 Super R.C.
 Pro-Am is a racing video game developed by Rare and published by Nintendo for the Game Boy.
-It was released in North America in June 1991 and in Europe on April 23, 1992; it was re-released in 1998 as part of Nintendo's Player's Choice series, which included all Game Boy titles which sold over one million copies.
-It is the follow-up to the Nintendo Entertainment System (NES) title R.C.
+It was released in North America in June 1991 and in Europe on 23 April 1992; it was re-released in 1998 as part of Nintendo's Player's Choice series, which included all Game Boy titles which sold over one million copies.
+It is the follow-up to the Nintendo Entertainment System title R.C.
 Pro-Am, in which players race remote control cars from an out-of-vehicle perspective on a series of 24 tracks, avoiding obstacles and collecting items to improve performance in order to finish in the top three and qualify for the next track.
 The game can be played solo against three computer opponents, or two to four players can play simultaneously via the Game Link Cable or the Four Player Adapter.